 My personal spreadsheet is a little more detailed and is saved in the cloud as are all my business and other records.
 It looks like this:

 Something we rarely consider is the random natural disaster, but we must be prepared.
 If something should happen to your stock of books due to theft, fire, or flood, you will be able to claim your business loss.
 Many authors are more prolific than I am.
-I have only 12 titles, including several anthologies that my work was published in.
 For most of us, replacing the stock of 1 to 30 titles is an expense that is difficult to carve out of the family budget unless we have sold enough to cover that cost.

 Theft is rare, as people are usually quite decent at conventions and trade shows.
 I’ve only had one book stolen from a table at a show in all these years—a $15.00 (show cost) loss (or $6.80 my cost).

 While it disturbed me on one level, I was a bit honored that someone wanted my book that badly.
 The experience left me confused as to how I was supposed to feel.
 But on the good side, it was nice to know that shoplifters are readers too!